On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Introduction

 \section{Introduction}

-In the past decades, thanks to rapid innovation in technology, a proliferation of biosensors providing various biomedical signals including 14 days electrocardiogram (ECG) holter recording \cite{barrett2014comparison}, oxymetry or photoplethysmography (PPG) \cite{kyriacou2021photoplethysmography}, omics- time series \cite{vertes2018inferring}, local field potential \cite{herreras2016local}, functional magnetic resonance imaging \cite{van2010exploring}, doppler images \cite{Healy:2009a}, among many others, in various healthcare environments.
-Compared with the {\em snapshot} health information, like that from the chest X-ray, questionnaire, or blood test, the information contained in time series is about dynamics \cite{benchetrit2000breathing,ahmad2009clinical}.
-Abundant information is encoded in biomedical signals, and the value of converting these time series into biomarkers for clinical decision making has long been understood as complementary to the snapshot mode of clinical information (e.g. physiological variability \cite{lombardi2000chaos,wysocki2006reduced} and atrial fibrillation screening \cite{steinhubl2018effect}).
+In the past decades, thanks to rapid innovation in technology, a proliferation of biosensors providing various biomedical signals.
+Compared with the {\em snapshot} health information, like that from the chest X-ray, questionnaire, or blood test, the information contained in time series is about dynamics \cite{benchetrit2000breathing,lombardi2000chaos,ahmad2009clinical}.

-Despite the rich dynamical information hidden in biomedical time series, to our knowledge, the current structural dynamic analysis available for biomedical time series is anecdotal or limited in various ways.
 Biomedical time series are inherently nonstationary and typically consist of multiple oscillatory components, each corresponding to an observation of a physiological system and characterized by time-varying amplitude, frequency, and nonsinusoidal waveforms.
 For example, the PPG signal \cite{kyriacou2021photoplethysmography} is composed of not only the volume information as the trend, but also the cardiac oscillatory component and the respiratory component \cite{shelley2007photoplethysmography}.
-A key mission in biomedical signal processing is thus {\em decomposing} it into each individual ingredient so that different components can be analyzed for different purposes.
-However, achieving this decomposition mission is challenging in general due to the existence of time-varying amplitude and frequency and nonsinusoidal oscillatory pattern.
+A key mission in biomedical signal processing is {\em decomposing} it into each individual ingredient so that different components can be analyzed for different purposes.
+However, achieving this decomposition mission, or analyzing the dynamics, is in general challenging.